 Not all skills in Watch Dogs are created equal.
-In this guide I'll take you through what all the different skills are, how to get them, and what ones you should get first making your playthrough a little easier.
+In this guide, I'll take you through what all the different skills are, how to get them, and which ones you should get first to make your playthrough a little easier.

 Although pretty self-explanatory, the Driving section of your skill tree is designed to improve your experience with vehicles.
 You can spend up to 19 skill points to get all of these skills

 - Car Unlock - 1 Point - This is your first skill available and is one of the first you should pick up.
 This skill will automatically disable any alarms on a vehicle and unlock the doors as soon as you attempt to enter.
 Without this skill, there's a good chance you'll raise the alarm of either nearby enemies or simply someone nearby who's willing to report a stolen vehicle while you're breaking the window and setting off the alarm.
 With this skill no one will look twice under normal circumstances, enabling you to rifle through all the glove boxes in a parking lot without issue.

 - Defensive Driver - 2 Points - Requires Car Unlock.
 This skill improves the base damage resistance of any vehicle you drive by 25%, enabling you to keep on driving well past the point of breakdown before.
 This is a very valuable skill when taking on Fixer or Convoy contracts where you'll be taking down an enemy vehicle.
 This skill also helps you out when riding a motorcycle, as collisions that would once have killed you before can be walked away from.

 - Precision Driver - 3 Points - Requires Defensive Driver.
 This skill greatly reduces the chance that your tires will blowout.
 While your tires are far from invulnerable, the first couple of times that your tires would be destroyed the damage is reduced enabling you to continue driving.
 When you hit your third tire blowout obstacle, your resistance is eliminated and tires will act as normal.